Tips and recommendations

 EIZO_FlexScan_Wirtschaftlichkeit_Sideshot_36020_sRGB_3000x2000.jpg

 Flickering screens are particularly problematic.
-How much a monitor flickers depends on how the backlight is dimmed and controlled during operation.
-Many LED backlights illuminate by controlling brightness in frequencies that particularly sensitive people perceive as flickering.
-However, on a flicker-free screen, you can work for long periods without experiencing eye fatigue, headaches or other physical complaints.
+The extent to which a monitor flickers depends on how the backlight is dimmed and controlled during operation.
+Due to the brightness control, many LED backlights shine at frequencies that particularly sensitive people perceive as flickering.
+However, you can work on a flicker-free screen for longer periods of time without eye fatigue, headaches and other physical impairments.

 More image, less reflection

-The monitor’s image should always be easy to read.
-Unfortunately, many monitors and laptops have glossy display panels built in.
-Sometimes, there are even reflective protective glasses in front of the actual panel.
+The monitor image should always be easy to read.
+Unfortunately, many monitors or notebooks have glossy display panels.
+Sometimes there is even reflective protective glass in front of the actual panel.
 This leads to unwanted reflections.
-In addition to the actual monitor image, the viewer often sees reflections of lamps or windows that are behind them, or even reflections of themselves.
-These unnecessary interferences make working with screens considerably more exhausting, distracting and, in the worst case scenario, can even affect your posture.
-To prevent these disruptive reflections, you should make sure that the monitor you use while working from home has a matt panel surface and is therefore effectively anti-reflective.
+In addition to the actual monitor image, you can often see reflections from lamps or windows behind the viewer, or even yourself.
+These unnecessary disturbing influences make screen work considerably more strenuous, are distracting and, in the worst case, can even lead to postural problems.
+To avoid such annoying reflections, you should make sure that the monitor used in the home office has a matt panel surface and is therefore effectively anti-reflective.

 TCO_Auto-EcoView_Tab.jpg

-Another key ergonomic advantage is the automatic brightness control.
-This means that an ergonomic office monitor automatically adjusts the image brightness to the lighting conditions around the monitor depending on the time of day and light conditions.
-This type of dynamic readjustment serves to improve readability and ensures that users are not ‘blinded’ or that the monitor is set too dark.
-This function reduces eye fatigue while also conserving energy.
+Another decisive ergonomic advantage is automatic brightness control.
+This means that an ergonomic office monitor should automatically adjust the image brightness to the lighting conditions around the monitor depending on the time of day or lighting situation.
+Dynamic readjustment of this kind improves legibility and ensures that users are not "dazzled" or that the monitor is set too dark.
+Such a function reduces eye fatigue and also saves energy.

 EIZO_FlexScan_Wirtschaftlichkeit_Sideshot_36080_sRGB_3000x2000.jpg

-When working from home, sometimes you sit down again at the same monitor in the evening and want to go to sleep promptly afterwards.
-In order not to disturb the natural day-night rhythm, it helps to have a functionality for daytime rhythmic dimming.
-This takes into account our different requirements during the course of the day (‘circadian dimming’) and allows the colours to be adapted to your inner clock.
-While the colour temperature is higher during the day, it is lowered in the evening, meaning the amount of blue light is automatically reduced.
+Working from home sometimes involves sitting down at the monitor in the evening and wanting to go to sleep soon afterwards.
+A function for daily rhythmic dimming helps to avoid disturbing the natural day-night rhythm.
+This takes into account our different requirements during the course of the day ("Circadian Dimming") and allows the colors to be adapted to your internal clock.
+While the color temperature is higher during the day, it is reduced in the evening.

 praxiswissen_homeoffice_imagecopylarge_02.jpg